-It was then that she saw the need in America’s 4th largest city for a firm that could plan, manage, produce and direct turn-key events like those companies interfacing with her on her IBM and Kodak concert tours.
+It was then that she saw the need in America’s 4th largest city for a firm that could plan, manage, produce and direct turnkey events like those companies she interfaced with on her IBM and Kodak concert tours.
 Nancy is the creative force responsible for the direction in which Ward & Ames Special Events has evolved.
-Nancy’s forte is in the “big picture”—the overall archi- tecture and design of the event at hand.
+Her forte is in the “big picture”—the overall architecture and design of the event at hand.
 Her college background in those two fields has served her well in being able to envision the “looks” that can transform empty spaces into decorative environs.

 Her remodeling firm, Estate Restorations, was considered one of the most successful in Houston before she closed it to focus on the increasing demands in the event world.
 She is also a renowned gastronome winning Food & Wine Magazine’s top culinary award, Co-Founder of The Plumeria Society of America and a gardener specializing in orchids and other exotics (after ceding the vegetable gardening to her husband and partner Danny Ward).
-In 2002, she started her wine-related jewelry com- pany Alfaro, A Nancy Ames Collection, for wine enthusiasts and connoisseurs (www.alfarodesigns.net).
-She is also a Chevalier in La Confrerie des Chevaliers du Tastevin.
+In 2002, she started her wine-related jewelry company Alfaro, A Nancy Ames Collection, for wine enthusiasts and connoisseurs.
+In 2008, she was inducted as a Chevalier in La Confrèrie des Chevaliers du Tastevin.

-Her multifaceted life has been blessed with seized opportunities, acute sensitivity, uncanny insight, and the countless special honors and awards of merit bestowed on her, including her recent National Gold Circle Emmy.
+Her multifaceted life was blessed, and seized opportunities, acute sensitivity, uncanny insight, and the countless individual honors and awards of merit bestowed on her, including her recent National Gold Circle Emmy.